The National Academy for Social Prescribing (NASP) is delighted to announce the appointment of five new trustees to its board.

 Gay Palmer, a social prescribing link worker in East London and former nurse with over 20 years’ experience.

-They will help enable NASP to spread and scale up their work at this pivotal time, and support their mission to advance social prescribing through promotion, collaboration and innovation.
+They will help enable NASP to scale up their work at this pivotal time, and support their mission to advance social prescribing through promotion, collaboration and innovation.

 Commenting, Professor Helen Stokes-Lampard, Chair of NASP said: